keithflower/temporal-logic/README.md

 interval cough
 '(> mi di si oi)
 ```
-The results '(> mi di si oi) indicate that several relationships are possible - the episode of neutrophilia either came after the fever (not necessarily immediately after), did come immediately after the fever, started concurrently with the fever, and/or overlapped with the duration of the fever.
+The result list ```'(> mi di si oi)``` indicates that several relationships are possible - the episode of neutrophilia either came after the fever (not necessarily immediately after), did come immediately after the fever, started concurrently with the fever, and/or overlapped with the duration of the fever.

 ![Symptom example](example.png)

 This implementation in Racket is based on Stephen Tanimoto's Common Lisp code as described in Chapter 8 ("Commonsense Reasoning") of his book "The Elements of Artificial Intelligence".

- Their are 13 possible relationships between two intervals, and they are encoded as follows:
+ There are 13 possible relationships between intervals, encoded as follows:

      "before"          <
      "after"           >
      "during"          d
      "contains"        di
      "overlaps"        o
      "overlapped-by"   oi
      "meets"           m
      "met-by"          mi
      "starts"          s
      "started-by"      si
      "finishes"        f
      "finished-by"     fi
      "equals"          =